 With sturdy bridges, glass floor walkways, and groomed paths and hiking trails, High Falls Gorge is accessible to all ages.
 A quarter-mile round trip, wheelchair accessible path brings guests to the center of the falls, while a half-mile round-trip trail brings guests on foot to steel bridges and walkways for a close-up view of the falls.
-Don't miss out on High Falls Gorge in the winter; set out on the walking trail to experience the spectacular ice formations.
+Don't miss out on High Falls Gorge in the winter; set out on the walking trail to experience spectacular ice formations with complimentary traction for your footware.
 On weekends and holidays follow your walk with a campfire and marshmallow toasting.

 Round out your trip to High Falls Gorge with a visit to the gift shop full of items that reflect the beauty and nature of High Falls Gorge and the Adirondacks.
-Regional books, locally made souvenirs, home decor, clothes, gear, and more!
+Find regional books, locally made souvenirs, home decor, clothes, gear, and more!

 Groups are welcome and special rates are available!
-Perfect for senior groups looking for a relaxing trip with accessible views of the falls, good food, and shopping.
+This spot is perfect for senior groups looking for a relaxing trip with accessible views of the falls, good food, and shopping.
 School groups and camps can travel back in time as they learn about the wonders of nature at High Falls Gorge.
 Rock strata, glaciers, volcanic upheaval, and the Adirondacks’ largest pothole!
-Visit our website and check us out on Facebook!